Academic Honors and Class Rank Procedures

 In accordance with state law, students absent due to the observance of a religious holiday may take examinations or complete assignments scheduled for the day missed within a reasonable time after the absence.
 For more information visit the policy (7.103) at https://www.unthsc.edu/policies/Home/AllPolicies

-Auditing of any course is at the discretion of the Dean with approval of the faculty.
+Auditing of any course is at the discretion of the Dean with the approval of the faculty.

-- A student earns failing grades in two or more courses in any one semester.
+- A student earns failing grades in two or more courses in any one academic year.

 - A student fails any course in a repeated year.

-- A student exceeds the two-year limit for completing one academic course or the six-year limit for completing requirements for graduation, withdrawal in good standing, or participating in a dual degree program.
+- A student exceeds the two-year limit for completing one academic course or the six-year limit for completing requirements for graduation, exclusive of a leave of absence, withdrawal in good standing, or participating in a dual degree program.